datahub-projects/dhub/README.md

 Recursively clone a project and all specified submodules (and follow them)

 If no subs specified, show user a list and prompt for which ones to clone & follow (override prompt with -a as in all)

+* see [commit|branch

+Report status of working tree vs latest on remote (or branch, commit)

+No diffs, fast-forward, merge commit (if up'd), conflict (if saved)

+For all submodules recursively